Volunteer Day – Invasive Removal Day at Ohio River Bluffs

 What to Bring

-Bring a bottle of drinking water, and, if you are coming to remove woody plants and do not have prescription glasses, bring a pair of sunglasses for eye protection.
-(Glasses are not necessary for garlic mustard plucking).
+Bring a bottle of drinking water, and, a snack to tide you over until lunch.
 IT IS ESSENTIAL to wear snug but comfortably fitting footwear possessing a good tread, and a brimmed hat to keep the sun off your face.
 We haven’t tried cleats, but it might be a good idea to experiment with.
 If you have your own clippers, garden gloves with rubber coated protection, and light handsaws, bring them along.
 If you don’t, we can share our tools with you.
 Neither bugs nor poison ivy will be a problem at the Bluffs.

 Address: Gilkison Hollow Road at US Rt.
 52, Manchester, OH 45144